 We sat in the window seat at Timeless on nacho night.
 The nachos were great.
 The heat was not.
 Later that evening, I gave into a ridiculous case of retail associate pressure and bought an overpriced bottle of face wash that Zoe would later break in the bath (a glass bottle: what was I thinking?).
 The night was also significant because it was the first time I heard Nicole’s admiration of Variance Objects.

 Nicole set up a make your own pizza station and it was the greatest night of my life.

 We went mini golfing on the hottest day of the year.

 We traveled to Baltimore because Zoe was asked to be in a wedding and Nicole had to work in NYC, so we rolled some free airfare/hotel into a mini-vacation.

-Stopped by The House of Kush for some vegan soul food.
+Stopped by The Land of Kush for some vegan soul food.

 And Sticky Fingers where I ordered the worst thing on the menu.

 SHE IS JUST THE SWEETEST.
 So well behaved, so charming, so beautiful.
 She danced with everybody at the wedding all night.

 I got to drive in NYC for ten minutes, which wasn’t cool at all, and then see my friend Dina, which was very cool.

 Zoe sleeping on a plane photos are my new favorite thing.